 The Clean Environment Commission is established under The Environment Act (1988) to provide an independent avenue through which the public can participate in the decision making process regarding the environment in Manitoba.
-The Commission provides advice and recommendations to the Minister of Sustainable Development regarding environmental issues and licensing.
+The Commission provides advice and recommendations to the Minister responsible for The Environment Act regarding environmental issues and licensing.
 A summary of the process is available here.

-The Minister of Sustainable Development will generally refer projects to the Commission when there is a great deal of public concern raised or for projects that have far reaching or a significant impact on a large number of Manitobans.
+The Minister will generally refer projects to the Commission when there is a great deal of public concern raised or for projects that have far reaching or a significant impact on a large number of Manitobans.

 The Hearing/Investigation Announcement